kubesphere-retired/docs.kubesphere.io/content/v2.1/en/installation/pluggable-components.md

 ---
-title: "Introduction to Enabling Pluggable Components"
+title: "Introduction to Pluggable Components"
 keywords: 'kubesphere, kubernetes, docker, helm, jenkins, istio, prometheus'
 description: 'Introduction to how to enable pluggable components of kubeSphere'
 ---